dk546/nl-grocery-aggregator/README.md

 # NL Grocery Aggregator

-A full-stack application that aggregates grocery product search results from multiple Dutch supermarkets (Albert Heijn, Jumbo, and Picnic).
-The project includes a FastAPI backend service and a Streamlit web frontend, providing a unified interface to search, compare, and manage shopping carts across retailers.
+A full-stack application that aggregates grocery product search results from multiple Dutch supermarkets (Albert Heijn, Jumbo, Picnic, and Dirk).
+The project includes a FastAPI backend service and a modern Streamlit web frontend with card-based layouts, hero images, and a consistent brand design, providing a unified interface to search, compare, and manage shopping carts across retailers.

 ## Features

 ### Backend (FastAPI)
-- **Unified Product Search**: Search for products across Albert Heijn, Jumbo, and Picnic in a single API call
+- **Unified Product Search**: Search for products across Albert Heijn, Jumbo, Picnic, and Dirk in a single API call
 - **Normalized Product Schema**: All products are normalized into a consistent format regardless of retailer
 - **Health Tagging**: Automatic classification of products as "healthy", "unhealthy", or "neutral"
 - **Price Comparison**: Automatically marks the cheapest option for products with the same name
 - **Shopping Cart**: In-memory cart management with session-based isolation
+- **Savings Finder**: Analyze basket items and find cheaper alternatives across retailers
+- **Saved Baskets/Templates**: Save and reuse basket configurations as named templates
+- **Event Logging**: Internal event logging system for analytics (search, cart, savings, templates)
+- **Search Caching**: TTL-based in-memory cache for search results (60-second TTL)
 - **Delivery Slots**: Retrieve available delivery time slots (currently Picnic only)
 - **RESTful API**: Clean FastAPI endpoints with automatic OpenAPI documentation

 ### Frontend (Streamlit)
+- **Modern UI Design**: Card-based layouts, hero images, and consistent styling inspired by freasy.nl
 - **Search & Compare**: Interactive product search with filters, health tags, and price comparison
+  - Two-column layout with side image cards
+  - Results summary with retailer highlights
-- **My Basket**: Shopping cart management with session persistence across pages
+- **My Basket**: Comprehensive shopping cart management with:
+  - Dashboard-style two-column layout (basket table + side summaries)
+  - Quantity updates and item removal
+  - **Savings Finder**: Find cheaper alternatives for items in your basket
+  - **Saved Baskets/Templates**: Save current basket as a template and reuse it later
+  - Retailer totals breakdown
+  - Session persistence across pages
 - **Health Insights**: Basket health analytics showing health tag distribution and spending by category
+  - Two-column layout with charts on left, summary and swaps on right
+  - Visual health breakdown with metrics
 - **Recipes & Ideas**: Recipe collection with one-click ingredient addition to basket
+  - Filters on left, recipe cards grid on right
+  - Recipe cards with images, tags, and expandable details
   - Automatically finds the healthiest available products for each ingredient
   - Falls back to cheapest option if health scores are tied
   - Best-effort matching: adds what it can find, reports missing ingredients
 - **System Status**: Backend health monitoring and API documentation links
+- **Brand Footer**: Consistent footer across all pages with brand colors and information

 ## Project Structure